-Parents, as you venture outdoors this Halloween with your food allergic youngsters, take a cue from Joey.
+Parents, as you venture outdoors for Halloween 2014 with your food allergic youngsters, take a cue from Joey.
 Stay focused on what your children can have and can do, rather than their limitations.
 While ghosts and goblins may spook young children, food allergies don’t have to be scary.
 Halloween is an excellent opportunity to educate your kids.
 With some careful planning and simple precautions the evening can be a treat for all:

 Emphasize safe eating habits

-At this time of year, a lot of food will make its way into the classroom.
+During the Halloween season, a lot of food makes its way into the classroom.
 Reinforce the “no sharing food” rule and remind children not to take goodies from others, even well-meaning adults.
 Explain that people who do not have a food allergy may not know what to look for on a food label and could miss something.

 Remind teachers and caregivers about food policies

 Ask them not to give food to your children without your knowledge.
 It’s very difficult for a young child to say “no” to an adult in a position of authority.
 We know of one case where a teacher made a mistake and gave a child a baked good which was labeled “peanut-free,” forgetting that his allergy was to milk.
 (He had a reaction.)
 Ask teachers to remind other families about the school’s food policies, and to be on the lookout for unsafe foods that may slip into the classroom.

 Have a plan for trick-or-treating

 Remind your kids they must always carry an EpiPen or Allerject auto-injector, wear MedicAlert identification, and stick with an adult.
 Role playing can help for young children who may feel shy about declining treats with obvious allergens from neighbors.
 Make sure your children eat before going out.
 A full stomach will reduce the temptation to sample treats en route.